margaretmf/margaretmf.github.io/creativewriting.md

 The rays of light radiate out
 The hearts filled with love radiate out from the central heart of hearts

+Day in, day out, the earth continues to move

 <br>

 ## A World ##